timvisher/lein-checkout/README.md

 `checkout` reads the `:dependencies` key out of your `project.clj` and then searches for those projects to create a checkout for them in a configurable manner.
 It allows you to do several other things with your checkouts as well.

-By default, `checkout` searches the parent directory of the current project for projects by default.
+By default, `checkout` searches the parent directory of the current project for projects.
 If you need fancier logic than that (i.e. you store your projects across multiple directory trees), you'll need to specify a `:checkout` key in your `project.clj` (for project by project configuration), or in your `:user` profile (for system wide configuration) which maps to a vector containing the absolute paths of directories which house your projects so that `checkout` can search there as well.

 If your project tree looks like this